dillweed/play_songs_with_sounddevice/readme.md

-# Python MIDI Player with SoundDevice
+# Python Melody Player with SoundDevice

-A Python script to play musical notes and simple songs using the SoundDevice library.
+A Python script to record and play synthezied monophonic songs using the SoundDevice library.

 ## Features